WLAN Radio Modem for 802.11 a/b/g/n networks / Serial / Ethernet / USB

 - Linux kernel version 4.9.105+ integrated.

 - Memory error in "Level2 Bridge Mode" fixed.
 If the LAN client often went offline, memory was reserved that was not freed.
-This could lead to the MC being unable to communicate after a longer time.
+This could lead to the radio modem being unable to communicate after a longer time.

 - Additional parameter "AP Scoring" in the “Roaming” section: This parameter can be used to determine whether all information such as transmission power, channel load, bandwidth (20 or 40 Mhz) and signal strength (SNR) is used for the rating of an AP or whether the stronger signal alone is rated.